last updated: August 30, 2025

 By default, opening a terminal buffer puts us in normal mode where we can navigate the terminal like

 its any other buffer.
-In our case though, we want to interact with the fzf
+In our case though, we want to interact with the fzf process in insert mode

-gets us there.
+:startinsertgets us there.

-callback, which does what it sounds like.
+We also added the on_exit callback, which does what it sounds like.
 Currently, we're using the

-process exits - i.e. when selecting an item.
+callback to close the window when the fzf process exits - i.e. when selecting an item.
 But how do

 local tempname = vim.fn.tempname()-- ... open the windowlocal cmd = ("fd | fzf > %s"):format(tempname)vim.fn.jobstart(cmd, {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)local fzf_content = vim.fn.readfile(tempname)if #fzf_content > 0 thenvim.cmd("edit " .. fzf_content[1])endvim.fn.delete(tempname)end,})vim.cmd "startinsert"

-returns a list where each item is a line in the file that's passed to it - very
+vim.fn.readfile returns a list where each item is a line in the file that's passed to it - very

 convenient.

-process, we can simply pass them along to the terminal command:
+To apply options to our fzf process, we can simply pass them along to the terminal command:

 --- ... open the windowlocal fzf_opts = {"--cycle",[[--bind='ctrl-d:preview-page-down']],[[--bind='ctrl-u:preview-page-up']],[[--preview='bat --style=numbers --color=always {1}']],}local formatted_opts = table.concat(fzf_opts, " ")local cmd = ("fd | fzf %s > %s"):format(formatted_opts, tempname)vim.fn.jobstart(cmd, {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)local fzf_content = vim.fn.readfile(tempname)if #fzf_content > 0 thenvim.cmd("edit " .. fzf_content[1])endvim.fn.delete(tempname)end,})vim.cmd "startinsert"